irisdyoung/irisdyoung.github.io/coffee.md

 {: .display-4}
 <br>

-_The espresso machine is a superautomatic De Longhi ESAM3300 Magnifica located in 33-339C.
+_The espresso machine is a superautomatic De Longhi ESAM3300 Magnifica.
 It is free for anyone to use, and supplies are replenished on the honor system: please restock from time to time whatever resources you use._

 ## General Usage